11 Best Wireless Hacking Hardware Tools

 The unit is capable of transmitting and receiving radio signals from 1 MHz to 6 GHz.
 It works as a USB peripheral and can be even programmed as a stand-alone device.

-The HackRF One can interact with a broad range of wireless systems which includes:
+The HackRF One can interact with a broad range of wireless systems which include:

 • Broadcasting Stations